 Based in Brixton, South London I am a documentary & editorial wedding photographer.

-Having shot over four hundred weddings over the past fifteen years I have garnered a wealth of experience in documenting all types of wedding.
+Having shot close to five hundred weddings over the past fifteen years I have garnered a wealth of experience in documenting all types and style of weddings.
 Whichever the ceremony, a large part of my style is natural documentary photography.
-I spend much of the day shooting the moments, emotions and stories of the day unobtrusively.
+I spend much of the day looking for and capturing moments, emotions and stories unobtrusively.
 I feel they’re the greatest photos – the stories that you look back on in years to come.
 The ones that make you laugh and cry.

 Ever since I started my wedding photography studio 15 years ago my work has always been about two things: